-Our Secret Hunter deck list guide features the best deck list for Season 46 (January 2018).
+Our Secret Hunter deck list guide features the best deck list for Season 54 of Hearthstone (September 2018).
 Our Secret Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Secret Hunter is a Hearthstone deck archetype that stormed its way into the metagame following the release of the Karazhan Adventure, and is making a bit of a comeback in the Boomsday meta.
 While Hunters have always relied heavily on their collection of Secrets to climb the ladder consistently, this particular deck is absolutely stuffed to the brim with these sorts of spells.